 Welcome to the MCAT prep party!
 While we cannot guarantee that this will be the most fun party you will ever attend, we can offer some guidance to help you get started on your MCAT preparation.

 As you are choosing a Live Online Class and creating your study plan, here are 5 things that you should know.
+Also, be sure to check out our MCAT Live Online Pacing Guide to help you set expectations for the next few months of study!

 1. The amount of time per week that you will need to study will vary depending on which class option you choose.
 Some classes meet once per week, others meet once a week then twice a week, and some classes meet twice per week every week.
 You will have pre-class modules and post-class quizzes assigned for each lesson.
 Generally, you can expect to spend around 10-15 hours per week outside of class per lesson.
 If you are taking a once a week class, your total time commitment will be around 12-18 hours each week for MCAT prep, but for a twice a week class, it will be closer to 25-30 hours per week.